 As a real estate investor, you should always have a real estate goal to shoot for.
 The clearer your goals, the more likely you are to achieve them.
-Real estate goals will help you stay on target to build your real estate empire.
+Goals will help you stay on target to build your real estate empire.

-As a real estate investor with kids, you’ve got more responsibility.
-What are the three things that cause the most financial stress for every family or aspiring family?
-I postulate they are:
+As a real estate investor with kids, you've got more responsibility.
+What are the main things that cause the most financial stress for every family or aspiring family?
+They are:

 - Healthcare costs